-RK&K’s Environmental team led the extensive approach to minimize the natural, cultural, and socio-economic impact of the project to wetlands and waterways, threatened/endangered species, and historic buildings and sites in the area.
-The innovative approach included an interactive online GIS mapping tool, developed and maintained by RK&K’s GIS Group, allowing the public to review the project and view potential impacts to the community.
+RK&K’s Environmental team led the extensive approach to minimize the natural, cultural, and socio-economic impact of the project on wetlands and waterways, threatened/endangered species, and historic buildings and sites in the area.
+The innovative approach included an interactive online GIS mapping tool, developed and maintained by RK&K’s GIS Group, allowing the public to review the project and view potential impacts on the community.
 RK&K supported the coordination with federal, state, and local regulatory agencies, as well as elected leaders and an Environmental Justice working group.

 The completion of the NEPA Phase of the project is a result of 4.5 years of work and coordination, with RK&K serving as the lead consultant for MDOT SHA.
 About 50 staff at RK&K have worked on the Study during this time as well as many other consultants and sub-consultants.
 It was a massive team effort that saw the project through the completion of the NEPA phase of the Study for one of the largest infrastructure projects in the region.